VIEWER: an extensible visual analytics framework for enhancing mental healthcare: Materials and Methods

 \subsection{Setting}

 The VIEWER platform was developed within the National Institute for Health and Care Research (NIHR) Maudsley Biomedical Research Centre (BRC) and has been deployed at SLaM, the UK’s largest mental health NHS Trust.
-SLaM provides more than 240 secondary mental health services for a local population of 1.3 million residents in South London.
+SLaM provides more than 240 secondary mental health services\footnote{In the UK, secondary mental health services refer to mental health services in secondary care, typically including hospitals, some psychological wellbeing services, community mental health teams (CMHTs), crisis resolution and home treatment teams (CRHTs), assertive outreach teams and early intervention teams.} for a local population of 1.3 million residents in South London.
 In addition, SLaM provides more than 50 national and specialist services for people across the UK and beyond.
 Each year, the Trust provides inpatient care for over 5,000 people and treat more than 40,000 patients.

 As one of the earliest adopter of an EHR system in the UK, SLaM has used its bespoke EHR system called Electronic Patient Journey System (ePJS) for a centralised management of patient data since 2006.
 This system stores a comprehensive record of all clinical information recorded throughout a patient's journey when accessing services from the Trust, including demographic and contact information, details of referrals and transfers, clinical assessments, care plans and medications, clinical activity and reviews, as well as correspondence letters and supporting care notes between healthcare professionals.
 The record consists of both structured data (e.g., numerals, dates and selection-lists) and unstructured free text (e.g., written assessments, progress notes and correspondence).